Shad00Z/machine-learning-compilers/docs/project_overview/01_project_information.rst

 - **Flexibility**: Support a wide range of tensor expressions.
 - **Portability**: Support for high performance execution on different hardware platforms.

-In our implementation, we decided to only focus on the first four goals.
+In our implementation, we decided to focus on the first four goals.
 The tensor compiler we developed is specifically designed for the **A64 Instruction Set Architecture**, which is used in **ARM-based CPUs**.
-While this might be a large constraint in portability, it allowed us to focus on the specific features and optimizations that are relevant for this architecture.
+While this might be a large constraint in portability, it allowed us to focus on the specific features and optimizations that are relevant for the chosen architecture.

 *************************************
 Project Background